ricardo93borges/data-structures-notes/graph/doc.md

 ![cyclic and acyclic graphs](https://res.cloudinary.com/dje4crtui/image/upload/v1623367833/data%20structures/graph_3_v0zmhu.png)

-Graphs might be a disconnected one, that means it consist of isolated subgraphs, or a connected one, in which all every pair of nodes are connected by an edge.
+Graphs might be a disconnected one, that means it consists of isolated subgraphs, or a connected one, in which all every pair of nodes are connected by an edge.

 ![connected and disconnected graphs](https://res.cloudinary.com/dje4crtui/image/upload/v1623367833/data%20structures/graph_4_eujwdh.png)